openstack/nova/doc/source/admin/configuration/schedulers.rst

 allocation of a virtual disk to a physical storage, it may be useful to allow the overcommitment of disk space.

+When disk space is overcommitted, the value of ``disk_available_least`` can be negative.
+Rather than rounding up to 0, the original negative value is reported, as this way a user can see the amount by which they are overcommitting, and the disk weigher can select a host which is less overcommitted than another host.

 To enable scheduling instances while overcommitting disk resources on the node, adjust the value of the ``disk_allocation_ratio`` configuration option to greater than ``1.0``: